-Group Accounts have to be produced where a Council has an interest in another organisation, such as Nuplace, unless the interest is considered not material.
+Financial Year The local authority financial year commences 1 April and ends on the 31 March provided by the Council (with the exception of Special Fund detailed below).
+The General Fund balance is the reserve held by the Council for general purposes interest in another organisation, such as Nuplace, unless the interest is considered not material.
 Group Accounts consolidate the financial position of the Council and all organisations it has an interest in (subject to materiality).